speedytwenty/speedytwenty/README.md

 <br />_Quickly scan the current scope connecting all dots; identify and repair
 missing, faulty, or ambiguous dots._
 * **Reliable uptime!** _49+ weeks per year_
-<br />_Chris has extensible scheduling capabilities and minimal service
-outages._
-* Chris is open source!
-<br />_All submitted issues are carefully reviewed and considered.
-Pull requests
-are always welcome._

 ### Changelog